-All business can benefit from our services, especially:
+All businesses can benefit from our services, especially:

 - Businesses that have reached a plateau and are ready to move to the next stage of development and expansion.

-- Businesses that are well established, successful, and are contemplating a major change.
+- Businesses that are well-established, successful, and contemplating a major change.

-- Businesses who are facing succession planning, and want to make a smooth transition in to the new leadership.
+- Businesses who are facing succession planning and want to make a smooth transition to new leadership.

 2. HOW CAN COACHING HELP ME IN MY BUSINESS?

 Coaching is designed to help you develop a plan of action to resolve a specific issue, question, or problem.
-Coaching can lower the risk of costly mistakes, and can assist you in the following areas:
+Coaching can reduce the risk of costly mistakes and can assist you in the following areas:

 - Creating a budget